A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and online educational assessments: Latent process model

-\ee and can hence capture interactions between individuals (e.g., students) and variables (e.g., items): e.g., in educational assessments, a large distance between student $i$ and item $j$ indicates that the probability of a correct response of student $i$ to item $j$ is lower than would be expected based on the ability $\alpha_i$ of student $i$ and the easiness $\beta_j$ of item $j$.
-As a consequence, the underlying metric space $(\mathbb{M},\, d)$ of the proposed latent process model should be interpreted as an interaction map rather than an ability map. \item The fact that the metric space $(\mathbb{M},\, d)$ underlying \citeauthor{andersen:85}'s (\citeyear{andersen:85}) reparameterized model represents an ability map gives rise to an additional limitation of \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model: If, e.g., $\mathbb{M} \coloneqq \mR^q$ ($q \geq 1$) and $d(\bm{a}_{i,t}, \mT) \coloneqq |\!|\bm{a}_{i,t} - \mT|\!|_2$, then $q=1$ dimension is sufficient for representing the distances $d(\bm{a}_{i,t}, \mT)$ between individuals $i$ at time $t$ and learning target $\mT$ in $(\mathbb{M},\, d)$.
+\ee As a consequence, the latent process model can capture interactions between individuals (e.g., students) and variables (e.g., items): e.g., in educational assessments, a large distance between student $i$ and item $j$ indicates that the probability of a correct response of student $i$ to item $j$ is lower than would be expected based on the potential (ability) $\alpha_i$ of student $i$ and the easiness $\beta_j$ of item $j$.
+Thus, the underlying metric space $(\mathbb{M},\, d)$ of the latent process model should be interpreted as an interaction map rather than an ability map.
+A simulation study in Section \ref{sec:interaction} confirms that the latent process model can capture interactions between students and items, whereas \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model does not capture interactions. \item {\bf \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model provides one-dimensional ability maps:} The fact that the metric space $(\mathbb{M},\, d)$ underlying \citeauthor{andersen:85}'s (\citeyear{andersen:85}) reparameterized model represents an ability map gives rise to an additional limitation of \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model: If, e.g., $\mathbb{M} \coloneqq \mR^q$ ($q \geq 1$) and $d(\bm{a}_{i,t}, \mT) \coloneqq |\!|\bm{a}_{i,t} - \mT|\!|_2$, then $q=1$ dimension is sufficient for representing the distances $d(\bm{a}_{i,t}, \mT)$ between individuals $i$ at time $t$ and learning target $\mT$ in $(\mathbb{M},\, d)$.
 A Euclidean space $\mR^q$ of dimension $q \geq 2$ would provide a less parsimonious representation than $q = 1$ and therefore $q = 1$ is preferable to $q \geq 2$ according to Occam's razor \citep{JeBe92}.
-By contrast, the metric space $(\mathbb{M},\, d)$ underlying the proposed latent process model represents an interaction map rather than an ability map.
-To capture interactions between individuals and variables, a Euclidean space $\mR^q$ of dimension $q \geq 2$ may be required.
-The applications in Sections \ref{sec:depression} and \ref{sec:math} demonstrate that. \item \citeauthor{andersen:85}'s (\citeyear{andersen:85}) reparameterized model does not separate the abilities $\alpha_{i,1}$ and $\alpha_{i,2}$ of individual $i$ at time $1$ and $2$ from the rate of progress $\lambda_{i,2}$ of individual $i$ between time $1$ and $2$, but assumes that the rate of progress $\lambda_{i,2} = 1 - \alpha_{i,2}\, /\, \alpha_{i,1}$ is a function of the abilities $\alpha_{i,1}$ and $\alpha_{i,2}$.
-By contrast, the proposed latent process model separates the ability $\alpha_i$ of individual $i$ from the rate of progress $\lambda_{i,2}$ of individual $i$ between time $1$ and $2$. \item The classic approach to assessing progress based on \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model and its extensions helps estimate how much progress individuals $i$ make (model estimation), but does not determine whether individuals $i$ make progress (model selection).
-By contrast, the proposed latent process model does double duty: It helps determine whether individuals $i$ make progress (model selection), in addition to estimating how much progress individuals $i$ make (model estimation), and how much more progress individuals $i$ can make in the future. \end{enumerate}
+By contrast, the metric space $(\mathbb{M},\, d)$ underlying the latent process model represents an interaction map rather than an ability map.
+To capture interactions between students and items, a Euclidean space $\mR^q$ of dimension $q \geq 2$ may be required. \hide{ \item {\bf \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model does not separate abilities from progress:} \citeauthor{andersen:85}'s (\citeyear{andersen:85}) reparameterized model does not separate the abilities $\alpha_{i,1}$ and $\alpha_{i,2}$ of individual $i$ at time $1$ and $2$ from the rate of progress $\lambda_{i,2}$ of individual $i$ between time $1$ and $2$, but assumes that the rate of progress $\lambda_{i,2} = 1 - \alpha_{i,2}\, /\, \alpha_{i,1}$ is a function of the abilities $\alpha_{i,1}$ and $\alpha_{i,2}$.
+By contrast, the latent process model separates the ability $\alpha_i$ of individual $i$ from the rate of progress $\lambda_{i,2}$ of individual $i$ between time $1$ and $2$. } \end{enumerate} The simulations in Section \ref{sec:interaction} and the applications in Sections \ref{sec:depression} and \ref{sec:math} demonstrate the advantages of the interaction map provided by the latent process model over the one-dimensional ability map provided by \citeauthor{andersen:85}'s (\citeyear{andersen:85}) model. }